 Rank in class is determined by numerically placing a student in rank order according to his/her weighted cumulative grade point average (GPA).
 To be included in class rank, a student must meet all unit requirements and state assessment requirements for graduation.
-Senior rank will be calculated after the second semester of the senior year.
+Senior rank will be calculated at the end of the second semester of the senior year.
 Grades of "P" shall not be used to determine rank in class.